Schiiss/blog/_posts/2025-06-08-building-a-scalable-ai-system-for-midstream-o&g-contract-intelligence.md

 The final step in the analyst’s journey is applying **Retrieval-Augmented Generation (RAG)** on the subset of contracts returned by the filtering + search process.
 This is where users can ask specific questions like:

-> “What does this contract say about termination clauses?”
+> “What does this contract say about termination clauses?”,
-> “What are the key milestones detailed in this contract?”
+> “What are the key milestones detailed in this contract?”,
-> “What’s the renewal process?”
+> “What’s the renewal process?”,
-> "What's the total contract value?"
+> "What's the total contract value?",

 Since the agent has already narrowed down the scope to relevant documents, the RAG component becomes more accurate and targeted, **avoiding hallucinations** and irrelevant answers.